Personal Protective Equipment

 Hand Sanitizer Available to Emergency Service Organizations

-The State of Vermont is making free hand sanitizer available to emergency service organizations beginning Wednesday, June 3rd.
+The State of Vermont has free hand sanitizer available to emergency service organizations.
 There is a limited supply, therefore, each organization is limited to one gallon and it is required that you reserve yours by clicking here.
 After making your request online, you will receive confirmation of your order.
 You can also arrange to have another department pick up your supply.
 The sanitizer can be picked up on weekdays during regular business hours at the following locations:

 Vermont Fire Academy, 93 Davison Drive, Pittsford

 Vermont Urban Search and Rescue/Haz-Mat Warehouse, 189 Troy Avenue, Colchester

 As you are aware, there is currently a shortage and high demand for personal protective equipment (PPE) including masks, face shields, and isolation gowns.
 Requests for PPE are being handled and coordinated by the Vermont Department of Health.
 Resource requests will be prioritized based upon resource availability and provider need with the understanding that not all requests may be met.